Where to Take Kids Skiing in Lake Tahoe

-Squaw Valley is a legendary Olympic resort in Lake Tahoe boasting 6,500 acres to explore.
-And its runs top lists across the world, like the KT-22.
-It’s a bucket list destination for skiers from around the world.
-So Squaw is the resort where locals take their friends when they want to ski big.
-A day at Squaw is a day kissing the clouds while the snow and the lake try to out sparkle each other.
-And it where to take the kids skiing in Lake Tahoe.
+Palisades Tahoe Ski Resort is the legendary 1960 Winter Olympic hosting resort in Lake Tahoe.
+It boasts 6,500 acres to explore and offers two different base areas.
+Palisades Tahoe is a bucket list destination for skiers and boarders from around the world.
+A few of its runs are iconic, like the KT-22.
+This is the resort where locals take their friends when they want to ski big.
+A day at Palisades Tahoe is a day kissing the clouds while the snow and the lake try to outsparkle each other.

 But what about the kids?
-My family loves this resort, part of it is the allure of Old Tahoe.
-Since it’s a make-you-smile vibe that resonates with today’s kids as much as it did 50 years ago.
-Of course the other is telling the kids back home you got to ski Squaw.
+My family loves this resort; part of it is the allure of Old Tahoe.
+It’s that make-you-smile vibe that resonates with today’s kids as much as it did 50 years ago.
+Of course, the other is telling the kids back home you got to ski at Palisades Tahoe Ski Resort.

-What I love about Squaw Valley Ski Resort
+What I love about Palisades Tahoe Ski Resort

-- The skiing can’t be beat.
+- The skiing can’t be beaten.
 Known as one of the top North American Ski Resorts.

 - It’s Olympic history as the host of the 1960 Winter Games.

-- The Village at Squaw Valley offers lots family fun with restaurants, shopping and activities.
+- The Village offers lots of family fun with restaurants, shopping and activities.

-What I wanted from Squaw Valley Ski Resort
+What I wanted from Palisades Tahoe Ski Resort

 - Ice skating in The Village